Trump returns to Oval Office as aides refuse to say when he last tested negative for the coronavirus

 The president’s decision to scuttle negotiations over a stimulus package continued to reverberate Wednesday, as lawmakers and investors tried to get a sense of what was going on.

-Hours after abruptly announcing that he had called off negotiations with Congress for a massive economic relief bill — causing the stock market to plunge late Tuesday — Trump took to Twitter again to call for a piecemeal approach to such a deal.
+Hours after abruptly announcing that he had called off negotiations with Congress for a massive economic relief bill — causing the stock market to plunge Tuesday — Trump took to Twitter again to call for a piecemeal approach to such a deal.

-The late-night change of heart frustrated several Republicans and cast a cloud of uncertainty over whether Americans could expect an injection of stimulus in the form of $1,200 checks, small business assistance, aid for airlines and unemployment payments ahead of the election.
+The late-night change of heart frustrated several Republicans and cast a cloud of uncertainty over whether Americans could expect an injection of stimulus in the form of $1,200 checks, small-business assistance, aid for airlines and unemployment payments ahead of the election.

 Confusion over Trump’s tweets, which seemed to contradict each other, unnerved some Republicans on Capitol Hill, even as the stock market recouped its losses and surged higher Wednesday.